delvatt/gitops-release/README.md

           github-token: ${{ secrets.GIT_ACCESS_TOKEN }}
           github-org-and-repo:  "myorg/infra-as-code-repo"
 ```
-to update content of "myServiceImageTag" with git-ref value.
+to update content of "myServiceImageTag" with git-ref value in the repository's default branch.

 Alternatively, you can specify the base branch in the infra as code repository to be checked out:
 ```